 We have worked with survivors of trafficking since 2009.
-Our Anti-Human Trafficking Program aims to identify trafficking victims and to provide services for foreign national survivors.
+Our program aims to provide direct services to foreign national victims and survivors and to conduct training and outreach to community members.

-• Identify foreign victims of trafficking and refer them to services
+• Identify victims of trafficking and refer them to services

 • Outreach to vulnerable populations

 • Provide training and technical assistance to local organizations

 • Participate in coalition activities to strengthen local anti-trafficking efforts